 With the ZYLIZZ Lock N’ Lift Can Opener with Lid Lifter Magnet, you’ll be able to open up all of your favorite canned foods with ease each and every time.
 Not only that; but you’ll also be able to do it safely!
 That’s because this manual can opener locks right onto the lid, so there’s no need to worry about it slipping off mid-use.
 Plus, it can accommodate cans of all sizes, from small cans of sardines to oversized cans of black beans.

 This cutting mechanism on this can opener is made of smooth and durable stainless steel, so it’s incredibly durable and will open up cans with pinpoint precision for years to come.
 The soft-grip handle allows you to get a secure hold onto the can opener; it also increases safety and comfort, and it minimizes hand fatigue.
 Once the lid is open, it will automatically stick to the magnet, which will lift it right off your can; talk about easy!
 Care is easy, too; just wipe it down with a towel before you put it away.

 What We Like About It

 - Stainless steel cutting mechanism can accommodate cans of all sizes

-- Comfort grip handle ensure a safe and secure grip, and reduces hand fatigue
+- Comfort grip handle ensures a safe and secure grip and reduces hand fatigue

 - Magnetic lift pulls opened lids right off the can for easy disposal